Transport in Sydney: Cycling

 Cycling in Sydney, New South Wales, Australia takes place for recreation, commuting and as a sport.
 Sydney has a hilly topography and so may require a slightly higher level of fitness from cyclists than flatter cities such as Melbourne and Canberra.
 Sydney depends heavily on motor vehicles where traffic and public transport operate at capacity.
 This means that cyclist are often competing with motorists for limited space on busier roads, and for limited government resources for expenditure on road infrastructure.

 In its favour, Sydney has a generally mild climate and there are active cycling groups.

-For the most part, cyclists ride on the road with motor vehicles (current regulations only permit cyclists under 16 years old to ride on the footpath.
+For the most part, cyclists ride on the road with motor vehicles.
+Current regulations only permit cyclists under 16 years old to ride on the footpath.

 Historically, bicycle infrastructure was largely constructed in areas for recreational riding or along shared paths such as in parks.
 Prior to the involvement of Jan Gehl, the City of Sydney created a Bicycle Action Plan in 2007, part of which involved building physically separated cycleways.
 In May 2009, the first of these, a 200m stretch along King Street in the CBD opened.

 Taxis

-Sydney and the surrounding areas of New South Wales are served by around 6,000 taxis, and the industry employs over 22,700 taxi drivers, the largest number of taxis and drivers in Australia.
+Sydney and the surrounding areas of New South Wales are served by around 6,000 taxis.
+In 2004, the industry employed over 22,700 taxi drivers, the largest number of taxis and drivers in Australia.

 In general, individual taxis are owned by small-scale operators who pay membership fees to regional or citywide radio communication networks.
 These networks provide branding as well as telephone and internet booking services to operators and drivers.

 Fares are set by the Independent Pricing and Regulatory Tribunal of New South Wales (IPART).
-Other aspects of the industry are regulated by the Transport for New South Wales and the Roads & Maritime Services.
+Other aspects of the industry are regulated by the Transport for NSW and the Roads & Maritime Services.
 The industry plays a self-regulating role through the New South Wales Taxi Council.

 Vehicle operators are represented by the New South Wales Taxi Industry Association and, in country New South Wales, by the New South Wales Country Operators Association.
 Drivers are represented by the New South Wales Taxi Drivers Association.
 The New South Wales Transport Workers Union purports to represent taxi drivers.
 Most regional centres have a local taxi network.

 Airports

 Sydney is primarily served by Sydney Airport, the busiest airport in Australia, serving up to 43 million international and domestic passengers on an annual basis.
-The airport is located 8 km from Sydney's city centre.
+The airport is located eight kilometres from Sydney's city centre.
 An ever growing number of travellers passing through Sydney Airport has ultimately stressed its capacity, and subsequently, investment and construction for the new Western Sydney Airport in Badgerys Creek has taken place.

-Additionally, the Greater Sydney region is also served by smaller domestic airports such as Bankstown Airport and Camden Airport which serve short distance and recreational flights from regional areas.
+The Greater Sydney region is also served by smaller domestic airports such as Bankstown Airport and Camden Airport which serve short distance and recreational flights from regional areas.